ash-project/ash/documentation/topics/embedded-resources.md

 ## Usage in Extensions

-The AshJsonApi extension simply exposes these attributes as maps.
+The AshJsonApi extension exposes these attributes as maps.
 However, the AshGraphql extension allows you to specify a type (but not queries/mutations) for an embedded resource.
 If you do, instead of being treated as a `:json` type it will get its own named input object type and field type.

 ## Accessing the source changeset